 On the other hand, some people try to get everyone's confirmation to implement something that affects a large group.
 This strategy doesn't work either.
 Because it's impossible to get everyone on the same page, each person has a different opinion.
 When we try convincing everyone, we cannot implement anything at all.
 We just talk, and decisions come later than we need.

 That's why we need to balance both taking action and asking people to present their opinion on a topic.
 This balance is achievable with an excellent process.
 I helped build this balanced process in an organization where we aimed to solve another problem - the lack of feedback.
 We introduced a process called Request For Comments (RFC).
-It is a common feedback mechanism in the software world presented by the Internet Society (ISOC) and used currently in the Rust language.
+It is a common feedback mechanism in the software world presented by the Internet Society (ISOC) and is used currently in the Rust language.

 The RFC process uses a document written by someone about their proposal on a topic.
 It has a specific timeframe and everyone can give feedback on it.
-The RFC and feedbacks are posted publicly.
+The RFC and feedback are posted publicly.
 Everyone can join the discussion.
 The goal is to include as many people as possible to access more points of view and spread the knowledge simultaneously.
 The good thing is that people focus on the proposed idea and give their feedback based on facts instead of only beliefs.
 On the other hand, it has a way bigger effect.

 While the initial goal of the RFC is collecting feedback, I think it achieves a way more significant benefit by only writing the document itself.
 Writing shapes thoughts.
 Everyone has an opinion on any topic.
 But people who write their ideas form them into great content that is based on the facts.